- you may decide you wish to continue with the pregnancy and become a parent; or

-• you may decide to continue with the pregnancy and have the child fostered or adopted; or
+- you may decide to continue with the pregnancy and have the baby fostered or adopted; or

-• you may decide to request an abortion.
+- you may decide to end the pregnancy and request an abortion.

-Abortions are available free of charge through HSC to residents with a social security number.
+Abortions are available free of charge through HSC.

 You can also self refer to a private providers in the UK- see ‘More Information’

 This can be achieved medically using tablets or surgically using gentle suction.
 It does not normally involve invasive surgery or stitches.
-In most cases a termination has no effect on future pregnancies.
+In most cases an abortion has no effect on future pregnancies.

-The Abortion (Guernsey) (Amendment) Law, 2021 allows termination of pregnancy only in a number of clearly defined circumstances.
+The Abortion (Guernsey) (Amendment) Law, 2021 allows termination of pregnancy only in a few clearly defined circumstances.

 Most abortions are carried out before 24 weeks of pregnancy but can be carried out after this in certain situations such as if the mother’s life is at risk or the child would be born with a severe disability

-In every case a medical practitioner, acting in good faith, must agree that your case is covered by one of the sections of the Guernsey Abortion Law.
+In every case a medical practitioner must agree that your case is covered by one of the sections of the Guernsey Abortion Law.
 This can be either the clinic doctors or your GP.

 This is not compulsory.
-Many women considering abortion are sure of their decision, however others may find it helpful to discuss things with someone not involved in the situation.
+Many women considering abortion are sure of their decision, however others can find it helpful to discuss things with someone not involved in the situation.
 A counsellor will assist you in talking through your feelings and exploring all the issues in a non-judgmental and unbiased manner.
 They are not there to make up your mind but to support you in making your own decision.
-A partner or friend may come with you.

-If you decide that you wish to proceed with an abortion, it is important that you see the Choices doctor or your GP as soon as possible to discuss your situation and options.
-The free, confidential counsellor is available at any stage.
+If you decide that you wish to proceed with an abortion, it is important that you see the Choices doctor or your GP as soon as possible.

-You will be asked for a urine sample to confirm the pregnancy and an STI test (urine or self taken swab).
+You will be asked for a urine sample to confirm the pregnancy and an STI test (urine or self taken swab to check for chlamydia and gonorrhoea).

 Contraception options for afterwards will be discussed and you may be given medication to start after your procedure or advised to contact us to book your IUS, IUD or Implant fit.